johnSmithPl/analytics_engineer_proj/README.md

     dbt run
     ```

     This will run all the dbt models, from staging to the final data marts.
-If you want you can run dbt layer by layer, with tags that have were set up:
+If you want, you can run dbt layer by layer, with the tags that were set up:
     ```
     dbt run --select tag:staging
     dbt run --select tag:intermediate